 Do not take omeprazole if you have an allergy to:

-any ingredient listed at the end of this leaflet
+any of the ingredients listed at the end of this leaflet

-any medicine containing a proton-pump inhibitor.
+any medicine containing a proton-pump inhibitor

-Some of the symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty breathing; swelling of
+Some of the symptoms of an allergic reaction may include:

-the face, lips, tongue or other parts of the body; muscle pain or tenderness or joint pain or rash, itching or hives on the
+swelling of the face, lips, tongue or other parts of the body

-Do not take this medicine after the expiry date (EXP) printed on the pack.
+Do not take this medicine after the expiry date printed on the pack or if the packaging

 If it has expired or is damaged, return it to your pharmacist for disposal.

-If you are not sure whether you should take this medicine, talk to your doctor or pharmacist.
+If you are not sure whether you should start taking this medicine, talk to your doctor.

 Before you start to take it

-allergies to any other medicines, foods, dyes or preservatives
+Tell your doctor if you have allergies to any other medicines, foods, preservatives

 any problems with your liver

-any other medical condition.
+any other medical conditions